ShanWang-Shan/PureACL/README.md

 Please consider citing our work if you use any of the ideas presented in the paper or code from this repo:

 ```
-@inproceedings{
-  wang2023satellite,
-  title={Satellite image based cross-view localization for autonomous vehicle},
+@misc{wang2023view,
+      title={View Consistent Purification for Accurate Cross-View Localization},
-  author={Wang, Shan and Zhang, Yanhao and Vora, Ankit and Perincherry, Akhil and Li, Hengdong},
+      author={Shan Wang and Yanhao Zhang and Akhil Perincherry and Ankit Vora and Hongdong Li},
-  booktitle={2023 IEEE International Conference on Robotics and Automation (ICRA)},
-  pages={3592--3599},
       year={2023},
-  organization={IEEE}
+      eprint={2308.08110},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
 }
 ```

-Thanks to the work of [Paul-Edouard Sarlin](psarlin.com/) et al., the code of this repository borrows heavily from their [psarlin.com/pixloc](https://psarlin.com/pixloc) , and we follow the same pipeline to verify the effectiveness of our solution.
+Thanks to the work of [Paul-Edouard Sarlin](psarlin.com/) et al., the code of this repository borrows heavily from their [psarlin.com/pixloc](https://psarlin.com/pixloc), and we follow the same pipeline to verify the effectiveness of our solution.